 Jorge L. Alio, MD, PhD, professor of ophthalmology at Instituto Oftalmologico de Alicante in Alicante, Spain, prefers a multifocal ablation with the center of the cornea shaped for near vision, surrounded by a peripheral zone for distance vision.

 Dr. Alio says this approach enables the surgeon to provide a stronger correction for reading and other near vision tasks.
 He also believes that the near-center approach causes fewer aberrations than distance-center ablations.

 Dr. Epstein said strong distance vision is essential with LASIK of any kind.
 So he favors the modified monovision approach of using presbyLASIK in one eye and wavefront-guided (custom) LASIK in the dominant eye.
-He has used this method in investigational presbyLASIK procedures since 2003.

 He said tolerance for modified monovision easily can be tested before a procedure is done.
 Whereas straight monovision typically provides only two focal points (near and far), modified monovision with multifocal LASIK adds a third, intermediate focal point that otherwise would be unobtainable with monovision.